Or what NOT to do

 The most common error here for small business owners is the improper use of credit cards.

 Don’t use personal credit cards for business.
 Why?
 One reason is because 30% of your credit rating is determined by your utilization percentage.
 Using personal cards guarantees you will hurt your credit profile.
 Additionally, not all business cards are created equal.
 Some business credit cards report every month to your personal credit report.
+Therefore, you should factor in your specific needs when choosing a business credit card.

 You’ll hurt your credit if you use personal cards for your business.
 If you think you’re okay because you pay your bill in full each month, then think again.
 Credit card companies report the balances to the credit bureaus when they cut your statement and not after your due date.
 So 9 times out of 10, your balances are going to show on your credit report and lower your credit rating.
 Paying your bill “on time” or “in full” will not change that.